joeyology/taleno-digital/src/pages/index.md

     section_id: features
     title: Services
     subtitle: >-
-      We offer an end-to-end data services to help you with your Data Integration, Data Warehousing and Business Insights & Analytics needs.
+      We provide end-to-end services to help you with your Data Integration, Data Warehousing and Data Analytics needs.
     background: gray
     features:
       - type: feature_item